 You may withdraw funds up to the amount of your Available Balance in your Account using any of the following methods.
 Certain limitations may apply to withdrawals for New Accounts.

-Between Your Money Plan and Cash Stash Accounts
+Between Your Money Plan and Cash Stash Accounts: No limits

 ACH transfers from your Account to a connected bank account at another institution**

 Money Plan Account: $500/day ($100/day for New Accounts), $3000/month

 ACH transfer to a merchant or other third party you authorize to withdraw from your Account using your routing number and account number

 POS transactions and other transactions at merchants using your debit card

 Money Plan Account: $5000/day

 Cash Stash Account: Transactions not permitted